rwexler/chem-402-5020/book/_build/html/_sources/lecture-01.md

 ### Bridging the Microscopic and Macroscopic Worlds

-Chemical systems commonly contain particles numbering on the order of [Avogadro's number](https://physics.nist.gov/cgi-bin/cuu/Value?na) (i.e., $N_\text{A} = 6.022 \times 10^{23}$).
-Thermodynamics abstracts the complexity of these molecular systems into a framework capable of predicting macroscopic behavior, such as
+Typical chemical systems contain on the order of [Avogadro's number](https://physics.nist.gov/cgi-bin/cuu/Value?na) of particles (i.e., $N_\text{A} = 6.022 \times 10^{23}$).
+Thermodynamics abstracts the complexity of such large collections of molecules into a framework for predicting:

 - Reaction spontaneity,
-- Equilibrium states, and
+- Equilibrium states,
-- Phase transitions.
+- Phase transitions, and more.

 ### Modern Applications

-Thermodynamics and statistical mechanics are essential to many disciplines, including industrial chemistry ({numref}`industrial-chemistry`), materials science ({numref}`materials-chemistry`), and biochemistry ({numref}`biochemistry`).
+Thermodynamics and statistical mechanics are central to diverse fields, including industrial chemistry, materials science, and biochemistry.
+The examples below highlight just a few applications:

 ::::{grid}
 :gutter: 3